This post may contain affiliate links. For more information, please see my full disclosure policy.

 To finish it off, just flip it back over and stick the whole thing down to your sheet of white card stock.

-Hole punch the sides of your card stock, grab the interactive alphabet page below, and you’re all ready to add your newest creation to your alphabet book!
+Hole punch the sides of your card stock, grab the interactive alphabet page from the bundle of interactive alphabet pages, and you’re all ready to add your newest creation to your alphabet book!